ionztorm/financli/README.md

-# 💸 FinanCLI
+# FinanCLI

 **FinanCLI** is a command-line financial management tool designed to help you track, manage, and visualize your accounts and transactions — all from your terminal.

 It aims to be:

-- 🧾 A personal finance tracker
+- A personal finance tracker
-- 📊 A CLI-based budgeting and reporting tool
+- A CLI-based budgeting and reporting tool
-- 🔁 A full-featured interface for managing accounts and transactions
+- A full-featured interface for managing accounts and transactions

 ---

-## 🚀 Features
+## Features

-- ✅ Open, close, deposit, and withdraw from accounts
+- Open, close, deposit, and withdraw from accounts
-- ✅ Internal transfers between accounts
+- Internal transfers between accounts
-- ✅ SQLite-backed data persistence
+- SQLite-backed data persistence
-- ✅ Validation and error handling with helpful messages
+- Validation and error handling with helpful messages
-- ✅ Modular controller and model architecture
+- Modular controller and model architecture
-- 🧱 Support for various account types:
+- Support for various account types:
-  - 🏦 Bank Accounts
+  - Bank Accounts
-  - 💳 Credit Cards
+  - Credit Cards
-  - 🏬 Store Cards
+  - Store Cards
-  - 💰 Loans
+  - Loans
-  - 🧾 Bills
+  - Bills
-  - 🔁 Subscriptions
+  - Subscriptions
-- 📦 CLI entry point with command routing
+- CLI entry point with command routing
-- 📄 PDF reports and CSV export
+- PDF reports and CSV export
-- 📋 Budgeting tools and financial summaries
+- Budgeting tools and financial summaries
-- 📊 Tables using `tabulate`
+- Tables using `tabulate`

 ---

-## ⚙️ Requirements
+## Requirements

 - Python 3.10+
 - `sqlite3` (standard library)
 - [`tabulate`](https://pypi.org/project/tabulate/)
 - [`reportlab`](https://pypi.org/project/reportlab/) (for PDF generation)
 - [`pandas`](https://pypi.org/project/pandas/) (for CSV export)
+- [`InquirerPy`](https://pypi.org/project/InquirerPy/) (for interactive CLI prompts)

 ---

-## 🧰 Setup
+## Setup

 1. Clone the repository: